nirdong/MachineLearning/Immigration/untitled folder/speaking.md

+Sometimes, it's hard for directors to shoot their imagined event or scence by the regular ways, the
+special effects solved those problem, especially for those effects-heavy science-fiction films.

 The bitterness bubbled away and eventually found other ways of manifesting itself.

 I observed that the expressions of a dog’s face are mainly manifested by the movement of its eyebrows.